Kyosuke Sasaki (mixed martial artist): Kyushu Pro-Wrestling (2015–present)

 On February 11, 2024, at Kitakyushu Genki Matsuri 2024, Kusuo successfully defended the Kyushu Pro-Wrestling Tag Team Championship against Minoru Fujita and Masashi Takeda.
 On April 14 at Kasaysayan, an event held in coproduction with Manila Wrestling Federation in Quezon City, Sasaki teamed with Naoki Sakurajima to unsuccessfully challenge Turn Zero Kill (Ken Cifer and Saint John Martin) for the WUW World Tag Team Championship.
 Two weeks later at Kumamoto ba Genki ni Suru bai!, Kusuo lost the Kyushu Pro-Wrestling Tag Team Championship to Doikuma (Koji Doi and Kumaarashi).
 On May 26 at Gleat Ver.11, Sasaki teamed with Minoru Tanaka to defeat Kota Umeda and Yu Iizuka in a UWF Rules match.

-On May 4, 2025, in the pre-show of the second night of NJPW's Wrestling Dontaku, Sasaki teamed with Jet Wei to face Ryusuke Taguchi and Katsuya Murashima in a losing effort.
+On May 4, 2025, in the pre-show of the second night of New Japan Pro-Wrestling's Wrestling Dontaku, Sasaki teamed with Jet Wei to face Ryusuke Taguchi and Katsuya Murashima in a losing effort.
 On August 24 at Kumamoto ba Genki ni Suru bai!, Sasaki defeated Shuji Ishikawa to win the Kyushu Pro-Wrestling Championship.

-On September 7, Sasaki successfully defended the title against Shima Shigeno.
+On January 10, 2026, at Gleat Ver.22, Sasaki teamed with Yuki Tanaka in a losing effort against Kotaro Suzuki and Tetsuya Izuchi in a UWF Rules match.